The American Indian Movement in the 1960s and 1970s

 Even though the Omaha Tribe had only a partial victory, the Blackbird Bend Litigation opened the country's eyes to Native American rights.
 It also demonstrated the completion of legal issues between Natives and the federal and state governments.
 While this court case only addresses land rights, many other rights are still being fought for.

-Like many civil rights movements of the 1960s, the American Indian Movement brought their struggle for cultural-understanding and justice to the forefront of political discussion throughout the United States.
-Modern Native American activism traces back the founding of the National Congress of American Indians (NCAI) in 1944.
+Like many civil rights movements of the 1960s, the American Indian Movement brought their struggle for cultural understanding and justice to the forefront of political discussion throughout the United States.
+Modern Native American activism traces back to the founding of the National Congress of American Indians (NCAI) in 1944.
 The NCAI was one of the first groups to effectively build a national alliance of Native Americans across tribal lines.
-Under the leadership of Vine Deloria, Jr., the NCAI became a vocal critic of the poor treatment of American Indians, particularly urban Indians, in the mid-1960s.
+Under the leadership of Vine Deloria Jr., the NCAI became a vocal critic of the poor treatment of American Indians, particularly urban Indians, in the mid-1960s.
 Growing out of the NCAI's efforts, activists in Minneapolis founded the American Indian Movement (AIM) in 1968.
 The very first AIM programs in Minneapolis replicated the Black Panther Party's efforts to end police brutality by monitoring police actions and assisting vulnerable Native Americans.
 A shift in tactics occurred when Native American activists occupied Alcatraz Island in 1969 during an effort to reclaim the island.
 Inspired by the successful protest, AIM activists began to move to more high-profile protests in order to garner support through the national media, similar to what African-American activists had done throughout the 1960s.
 Native American activists launched a series of protests that drew on culturally significant lands such as Plymouth Rock in 1970 and Mount Rushmore in 1971.
-These public displays of direct action were a drastic change from more restrained efforts of NCAI, which continued to fight for justice through legal and legislative efforts in addition to grassroots organizing.
+These public displays of direct action were a drastic change from the more restrained efforts of NCAI, which continued to fight for justice through legal and legislative efforts in addition to grassroots organizing.
 AIM protests like the Trail of Broken Treaties in 1972, Occupation at Wounded Knee in 1973, and the legal battles surrounding the river shift at Blackbird Bend beginning in 1966, reveal the efforts of Native American activists and their supporters in their pursuit of justice.

 During the 1972 Trail of Broken Treaties, AIM protesters caravanned from California to Washington D.C. bringing attention to and demanding action against the disrespected treaties forged throughout the centuries after colonization.
 In the months to follow, the American Indian Movement made its way to the Pine Ridge Reservation in South Dakota (the site of the Massacre at Wounded Knee) to protest the violence, discrimination, and sub-human treatment of Native Americans.
-Lasting 71 days, the Occupation at Wounded Knee resulted in the death of protesters and federal officials alike, while attracting national attention and support to the cause.
+Lasting 71 days, the Occupation at Wounded Knee resulted in the death of protesters and federal officials alike, while attracting national attention and support for the cause.
 Participant, Donel Keeler, recalled the event as a kind of civil war--"it was the first time we [were] at war...with the federal government."
 Inspired by his interview, students delved into their research with an intensity and interest that produced a clear understanding of the events' influence.

 In a display of local activism, the Omaha tribe became embroiled in a legal fight for land sovereignty lasting over two decades.
 The Blackbird Bend litigation traces the legal battle over 11,000 acres of land reappropriated with the shift in the Missouri River.
 An 1854 treaty with the federal government gave the Omaha people a track of land along the Missouri River including the area termed "Blackbird Bend."
 By the 1960s, the peninsula at Blackbird Bend shifted and Iowa farmers claimed the land as their own.
 In a 1966 notice to the Bureau of Indian Affairs, the Omaha tribe requested the land be returned to their reservation.
 With no consideration from the federal government, the Omaha pursued the issue in what would become a 20-year battle for land sovereignty.
 Ultimately, a 1990 decision gave the Omaha people 2,200 acres of the original 11,000.
 Research on this case introduced students to legal case study and anchored Native pursuits of sovereignty in the land and events occurring 'close to home.'

-Emphasizing the influence land can have on creating, maintaining, and re-discovering identity--both personal and communal--these three demonstrations of Native American activism allowed students the historic context to consider identity as 'space.'
+Emphasizing the influence land can have on creating, maintaining, and re-discovering identity--both personal and communal--these three demonstrations of Native American activism allowed students the historical context to consider identity as 'space.'
 Interviewing Donel Keeler proved an invaluable experience for the students as they were able to connect the national events with personal experience--the process, inspiring greater interest in the subject matter.
 Students cultivated research, academic-writing, and video production skills, while developing an interest in cultural studies.
 'Modern Activism," forged, as one student wrote, "a want to always fight for the rights of other people."
 Another expressed a desire to be an activist herself.

 "In this program, I learned the importance of peoples rights.
 I learned that Native Americans had a hard life and that they constantly had to fight for their rights.
 I hope I will always remember the important history of their tribes, and I hope I myself can stand up for everyone’s rights."